 Although I grew up in Northeastern PA, and typically the southeastern part of the state is considered Pennsylvania Dutch country, I ate a lot of sauerkraut and brats as a kid.
-My maternal grandparents were German and my grandfather was a butcher, so our food was quite often centered on meat.
+My maternal grandparents were German and my grandfather was a butcher, so the food at their house was pretty meat intensive.
 Vegetables were an afterthought and often pickled.

 My Dad had a garden so we ate a lot of vegetables at home, but when we were at my grandparents’ house meat held the center stage, often in the form of prepared meats like bologna (not the stuff in today’s markets, this was homemade and WONDERFUL), sausages, hot dogs, brats etc.

 My grandfather made his own sauerkraut, root and birch beer, hot dogs, sausages, liverwurst and pickled eggs.
 My grandmother made spice cakes and dutch babies.
-They always had pretzels around.
 It was simple, hearty food and I loved all of it, except for the stinky limburger cheese my grandfather loved.

 - 3 cups diced peeled potatoes

 - 3 slices bacon

 - 1/4 c white wine vinegar